2026 Conference

 Clothes Minded – Wear The Future

-Ellen Chandler is the founder of Clothes Minded, a consultancy helping fashion businesses embrace sustainability, and the creator of Wear the Future, an initiative empowering teachers and students to explore sustainable fashion with confidence.
-Her passion for ethical fashion was sparked during a transformative trip to Bangladesh, where she engaged with garment workers and witnessed firsthand the industry’s impacts.
-This experience ignited her commitment to education and meaningful change.
-In addition to her consultancy work, Ellen is a sessional academic at QUT and UQ, sharing her expertise to inspire the next generation of changemakers.
+Ellen Chandler is the founder of Clothes Minded, a consultancy and change agency supporting fashion businesses and communities to embrace sustainability, and the creator of Wear the Future, an initiative empowering teachers and students to explore sustainable fashion.
+Her commitment to ethical practice was shaped by a formative experience in Bangladesh, where she met garment workers and witnessed the industry’s impacts firsthand.
+Alongside her consultancy work, Ellen is a sessional academic at QUT and UQ, supporting and inspiring the next generation of fashion changemakers.

 Gabrielle Lee